ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

      6        2        6      408    2400   Cortex-A76 / r4p0
      7        2        6      408    2400   Cortex-A76 / r4p0

 So we have three different CPU clusters since `cpu4/cpu5` and `cpu6/cpu7` can be controlled independently.
-This is important since Rockchip uses PVTM (Process-Voltage-Temperature Monitor) on its new RK3588 and RK3568 SoCs which determines clockspeeds and [is somewhat part of Silicon Lifecycle Management (SLM)](https://www.synopsys.com/glossary/what-are-pvt-sensors.html).
-The PVT sensors are sensing process variability and operating environment of the SoC at least while booting and both cpufreq driver and an integrated MCU then decide about clockspeeds and most probably also supply voltages which could change over time since silicon is aging.
+This is important since Rockchip uses PVTM (Process-Voltage-Temperature Monitor) on its new RK3566/RK3568/RK3588 SoCs which [is somewhat part of Silicon Lifecycle Management (SLM)](https://www.synopsys.com/glossary/what-are-pvt-sensors.html).
+The PVT sensors are sensing process variability and operating environment of the SoC at least while booting and both cpufreq driver and an integrated MCU then decide about clockspeeds and supply voltages which could change over time since silicon is aging.

 On my dev sample the cpufreq driver enables the 2400 MHz cpufreq OPP on both A76 clusters but for example on [Willy Tarreau's board `cpu4/cpu5` get only 2304 MHz as highest OPP and `cpu6/cpu7` 2352 MHz](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/62).